AlexTeixeira/Askmethat-Rating/README.md

         hoverColor: "#ffff66", //This is the color shown when a rating is  "active"
         fontClass: "fa fa-star", //This is the font class you wan to use
         minRating: 1, //This is the minimum rating you want to be active
-        maxRating: 5 //this is the maximum of rating you can have
+        maxRating: 5 //this is the maximum of rating you can have,
+        readonly: false // disable all events if is true

       };
 ```